mexgui/MeXgui/README.md

 MeXgui
 ======

-MeXgui is an attempt to create Megui -like encoder supporting Cross platfrom and Linux avxsynth files.
+MeXgui is an project to create Megui port to have encoder supporting Cross platfrom and avxsynth files.

+Project uses C++ with QT4-SDK development IDE, libsqlite-dev, mencoder, avxsynth, avisynth

 DONATE
 ======